Attacks in Russia during the Russian invasion of Ukraine: April 2022

 On 11 April, Belgorod, Bryansk, Kursk, and Voronezh Oblasts all raised their terror alert system to "yellow", the second tier in a three-class system.
-The Republic of Crimea and Krasnodar Krai did not raise their alert levels except in certain districts.
+The Republic of Crimea and Krasnodar Krai raised their alert levels in certain districts.
 Authorities in Belgorod ordered a two-week ban on fireworks and firecrackers.

-On 14 April, the FSB border service reported that on 13 April, a border checkpoint near Novye Yurkovichi in Bryansk Oblast came under mortar fire from Ukraine while a group of around 30 Ukrainian refugees headed for Russia was present there.
+On 14 April 2022, the FSB border service reported that on 13 April, a border checkpoint near Novye Yurkovichi, Bryansk Oblast came under mortar fire from Ukraine while a group of around 30 Ukrainian refugees headed for Russia was present there.
 According to the official claims, two automobiles were damaged but no injuries were documented.

 On the same day, regional and municipal authorities stated that Ukraine had shelled the village of Spodaryushino (near Mokraya Orlovka) in Belgorod Oblast, causing several explosions.
 While no injuries occurred, the village's population was temporarily evacuated, out of concerns about a possible escalation.
 A neighboring settlement also had its population relocated.
 Governor of Belgorod Oblast Vyacheslav Gladkov said that the attack "had come from the Ukrainian side."
 In a separate alleged attack a resident of Zhuravlyovka was injured, according to Gladkov.

-On the same day, the Investigative Committee of Russia said Ukrainian attack helicopters had launched six missile strikes on residential areas in the town of Klimovo in Bryansk Oblast, damaging six buildings.
+Also on 14 April, the Investigative Committee of Russia said Ukrainian attack helicopters had launched six missile strikes on residential areas in the town of Klimovo, Bryansk Oblast, damaging six buildings.
 Officials at the Russian Health Ministry said that seven people had been injured, two of which had been hurt seriously.
 According to personnel at the city's hospital, among those injured were a pregnant woman and a two-year-old child.
 According to Radio Free Europe/Radio Liberty, an unverified video of a house in Bryansk burning went viral on the internet.
 The next day, Russian security services claimed they had shot down a Mil Mi-8 helicopter during the incident.

-On 19 April, Belgorod's governor accused Ukrainian forces of striking the village of Golovchino, damaging more than 30 houses and lightly wounding 3 residents.